linode/docs/docs/guides/security/basics/how-to-configure-automated-security-updates-debian-or-ubuntu/index.md

 An error occurred: not enough values to unpack (expected 2, got 0)
 {{</ output >}}

-Check the `/etc/apt/apt.conf.d/50unattended-upgrades` for the partial duplicate of the Allowed-Orgins section mentioned in the note in the [Install Unattended Upgrades](#install-unattended-upgrades) section and remove it.
+Check the `/etc/apt/apt.conf.d/50unattended-upgrades` for the partial duplicate of the Allowed-Origins section mentioned in the note in the [Install Unattended Upgrades](#install-unattended-upgrades) section and remove it.